XPUI-Framework/xpui-rp2040/docs/tutorial.md

 ```

 Fenced `text` because it is the body of an `async fn` that needs embassy and a
-panel — [`src/frame.rs`](../src/frame.rs) is the compiled version, and it is
+panel. [`src/frame.rs`](../src/frame.rs) is the compiled version: the same
-this with the types filled in.
+steps, but it presents through `loan_display`, so that one loop also serves a
+driver that suspends — the third point below.

 Three things about it: